PITX, QC ready for Semana Santa

-This is what the Parañaque Integrated Terminal Exchange (PITX) official advised Tuesday to all passenger bound to provinces this Semana Santa or Holy week.
+The Parañaque Integrated Terminal Exchange has advised passengers bound for the provinces during Lent to book their travels early to avoid the Holy Week rush.

-Kolyn Gervacio-Calbasa, PITX Senior Corporate Affairs Officer, at the Quezon City Journalist Forum, said booking for province destination early, will avoid anyone from queueing during the rush and influx of passengers who would observe the Holy Week.
+Kolyn Gervacio-Calbasa PITX Senior Corporate Affairs Officer, said Tuesday that booking for provincial destinations early will prevent queueing during the rush.

-Calbasa said around 1.7 million passengers are expected to trooped to PITX beginning this week till Holy Thursday.
+Calbasa said around 1.7 million passengers are expected to troop to PITX beginning this week till Holy Thursday.

 PITX has buses going to CALABARZON in the South and three routes to North going to Baguio, Nueva Ecija and Ilocos.